 Posted by Brigham and Women's Hospital February 27, 2014

 Knock-kneed and bowlegged are terms used to describe an individual’s gait or stance.
-A person who is knock-kneed has a medical condition known as a valgus deformity, an outward rotation of the tibia (distal leg bone) on the femur (proximal leg bone).
-Bowlegged describes a medical condition known as a varus deformity, an inward rotation of the tibia resulting in a leg that looks like it is bowed out.
-Both conditions can lead to misalignments of the hip or knee, potentially causing injury and knee pain among today’s active adults.
+A person who is knock-kneed has a medical condition known as a valgus deformity, an outward rotation of the tibia on the femur.
+Bowlegged describes a medical condition known as a varus deformity, an inward rotation of the tibia, resulting in a leg that appears bowed out.
+Both conditions can lead to misalignments of the hip or knee, potentially causing injury and knee pain.
 Taking the proper precautions and preparing yourself and your joints for your sport or desired workout can help prevent injury.

 Genetic abnormalities, along with muscle imbalances, can cause these deformities, which result in excessive hip-knee angles.
 These angles can put an individual at risk for injury due to the compressive and loading forces placed on the muscles and joints.
 These injuries can affect various joints of the body, including the knee, ankle, hip, and spine, through direct and indirect forces.